angular/angular-seed/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-seed-coffee — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+Using CoffeeScript language.

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.